Politics professor counters Willie Jackson's 'one person, one vote' argument

 Voting in general elections used to be based on property qualifications, until the principle of voting equality for everyone became established.
 One can observe that non-residential voting rights are a throwback to that pre-democratic period, and go on to argue for their abolition of non-residential voting on those grounds.

-Willy Jackson acknowledges that Aotearoa has changed from a majoritarian democracy to 'a more moderate, consensual and participatory democracy'.
+Willie Jackson acknowledges that Aotearoa has changed from a majoritarian democracy to 'a more moderate, consensual and participatory democracy'.

 On most estimates of the quality of democracy, our country rates high.
 'Co-governance' has become part of that process.
 Co-governance is also something that is neither either/or: we can have more or less of it.